mtitus83/MMM-Starlight/DESIGN.md

 3. The helper responds with cached data or newly fetched data if the cache was just built.
 4. `MMM-SunSigns.js` receives the data and updates its internal state.
 5. The module displays the data, managing rotations and scrolling as configured.
+6. Every 45 minutes, the module triggers a check for updates.
+7. The `checkForUpdates()` function iterates through all configured signs and periods.
+8. For each horoscope, `checkAndUpdateHoroscope()` fetches new data and compares it with the cached version.
-6. Periodic updates are triggered to refresh the cache and display.
+9. If changes are detected, the cache is updated, and the display is refreshed.

 ## Error Handling and Resilience